boltops-tools/pipedream/docs/_docs/dsl/schedule.md

 nav_order: 15
 ---

-Pipe Dream supports creating a CloudWatch scheduled event rule that will trigger the codepipeline project periodically.
+Pipe Dream supports creating a CloudWatch scheduled event rule that will trigger the pipeline periodically.
 You define the schedule in `.pipedream/schedule.rb`.
 Here's an example of what that looks like:

 .pipedream/schedule.rb: